Hiking Boots are one of those things that you just need to spend some time learning about before you buy.

 Best Uses: Trail hiking, general outdoor use.

-Overall a fine option for all year trail hiking for those who like the more technical look.
+Overall, they are a fine option for all year trail hiking for those who like the more technical look.

 #7 Ahnu Montara III Hiking Boots